fagan2888/coronaprediction_data_modeling/README.md

 2019 Novel Coronavirus COVID-19 (2019-nCoV) Prediction by using data analytics
 ============================================

+### There are wrong data on the Korea recovered data in Johns Hopkins github.
+So I use a data of Korea CDC.

 ## This is the data and modeling repository for the Coronaprediction website

 ## Website: http://www.coronaprediction.com